One doesn’t need many more reasons to visit Istanbul other than just visiting Istanbul. But we thought we should share a bit more on this.

 ISTANBUL IS VERY SAFE

 Despite of the latest events (2015-16) which worried a lot of people, Istanbul is still one of the safest cities on Earth relative to its huge size and population.
-It is hard not to make premature judgements and jump to conclusions in light of recent tragedies, but we must learn to wait for the entire story to present itself before making any rash decisions.
+It is hard not to make premature judgments and jump to conclusions in light of recent tragedies, but we must learn to wait for the entire story to present itself before making any rash decisions.
 And you should also remember that Turkish people are some of the friendliest and hospitable people on earth.

 By and large, Istanbul is a very safe city.
 Like all large cities, normal precautions are required and just as you wouldn’t take any chances in New York or London, don’t in Istanbul. –TripAdvisor